tillbiskup/evedata/docs/architecture.rst

 Separating datasets for redefined channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Module name:
+    :mod:`dataset_separation <evedata.evefile.controllers.dataset_separation>`
+Dependencies:
+    :class:`Scan <evedata.scan.boundaries.scan.Scan>`, and here the channels defined in a scan module as well as the corresponding scan module ID

 Generally, detector channels can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
 Currently (eveH5 v7), all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
 Generally, we need separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan, see `#6879, note 16 <https://redmine.ahf.ptb.de/issues/6879#note-16>`_.

 The current state of affairs (as of 09/2024) regarding a :doc:`new eveH5 scheme (v8) <eveh5>` is to separate single-point channels from average and interval channels and have average and interval channel datasets *per se* be suffixed by the scan module ID.
 Given that one and the same channel can only be used once in a scan module, this should be unique.